 THAT’S A MIRACLE PILL?
 The chocolate coating makes it go down easier.
 But you have to wait fifteen minutes for full potency.
 And you shouldn’t go in swimming after, for at least, what?
 An hour?
 Yeah, an hour.
 (I used chocolate coated full-sized marshmallows, could also be chocolate coated strawberries, raisinettes, goobers, or m&ms.)

 THOSE ARE THE SHRIEKING EELS — if you don’t believe me, just wait.
 They always grow louder when they’re about to feed on human flesh.
-(I used gummy worms, could also be pretzel sticks, green beans, or you could whip up an eel pie.)
+(I used gummy worms, could also be pretzel sticks, or green beans.)

 If you’re in such a hurry, you could LOWER A ROPE or a tree branch or find something useful to do.
 (I used red vines, could also be pretzel rods, or asparagus.)